katrinlaura73/MLZoomcamp/MidtermProject/README.md

 - Data: ObesityDataSet_raw_and_data_sinthetic.csv

 - Jupyter Notebook: notebook.ipynb with
--- Data preparation and data clearning
+  - Data preparation and data clearning
--- EDA, feature importance analysis
+  - EDA, feature importance analysis
---Model selection process and parameter tuning
+  - Model selection process and parameter tuning

 - Script: train.py - in here the final model is build

 - model bin: The final model and Dict Vecotrizer are saved by pickle to model.boin

 - predict.py. contains
--- Loading the model
+  - Loading the model
--- Serving it via a web service via flask
+  - Serving it via a web service via flask

---Pipenv and Pipenv.lock: to build a evironment via Pipenv
+- Pipenv and Pipenv.lock: to build a evironment via Pipenv

 - Dockerfile: for running the service